Newsletter

 Médecins sans frontières

 Médecins Sans Frontières (MSF) is an international medical humanitarian association.
 For 50 years it has provided medical assistance to people whose lives or health are in danger, mainly as a result of armed conflicts, epidemics or natural disasters.
-Since 2014, we’ve been regularly funding its work to provide lifesaving care across Africa, Asia and - during the COVID-19 crisis – Europe.
+Since 2014, we’ve been regularly funding its work to provide lifesaving care across Africa, Asia, Middle East and Europe.

 CHALLENGE